Pass an Array to a Function in PowerShell

 }

 In this way, you can easily pass an array to function.
-Let’s first define a PowerShell function called letsPassAnArray.
+To illustrate this, let’s first define a PowerShell function called letsPassAnArray.

 function letsPassAnArray([string[]]$stringList) {